Kambrian/oPDF/README.md

 ## Documentation

 - [Full HTML documentations](http://kambrian.github.io/oPDF/doc).

-  The [tutorial](http://kambrian.github.io/oPDF/doc/tutorial) is the best place to start.
+  The [tutorial](http://kambrian.github.io/oPDF/doc/tutorial) is the best place to start from.

 - PDF versions are available in the doc/ directory.

 Please consult the science paper (coming soon) on how it works.